buildbot/buildbot/master/docs/developer/database/logs.rst

     Build steps can have zero or more logs.
     Logs are uniquely identified by name within a step.

-    Information about a log, apart from its contents, is represented as a dictionary with the following keys, referred to as a *logdict*:
+    Information about a log, apart from its contents, is represented as a :class:`LogModel` dataclass with the following fields:

     * ``id`` (log ID, globally unique)
     * ``stepid`` (step ID, indicating the containing step)